The campus phone system is out-of-service. Internet and email have not been impacted.

 Credits: 5.0

 Fundamentals of anatomy and physiology of the heart and conduction system.
 Techniques for performing 12 lead ECGs and recognition of normal cardiac rhythms.
 Basic interpretation of cardiac arrhythmias including those that require immediate intervention.
 Overview of additional cardiac testing.
-Prerequisite(s): AHE 110, AHE 116, BSTEC 104, and HIV/AIDS and CPR, all with a minimum grade of 2.0 or equivalent.
+Prerequisite(s): AHE 110, AHE 116, HCA 104,and AHE 115 (or current AHA Basic Life Support certification), all with a minimum grade of 2.0 or equivalent.

 Course Level Objectives